swaptacular/swpt-k8s-config/README.md

 viewer:$1$2gwQXkVy$An9E0C66KIGsgQ/KhPWoD.
 ```

-Then you need to run a simple script which will automatically generate
+Then, you need to run a simple script which will automatically
-some secrets:
+generate some secrets:

-**Note**: You will be asked to enter information about a self-signed
+**Note**: You will be prompted to enter information for a self-signed
 SSL certificate.
 This certificate will be used by the Nginx reverse
-proxy that gives access to Alertmanager's and Prometheus's UIs.
-You
+proxy providing access to the Alertmanager and Prometheus UIs.
+You may
-may enter anything you like, including hitting "Enter" as many times
+enter any values you like, including pressing “Enter” multiple times
-as needed.
+to skip fields.

 ``` console
 $ pwd